microsoft/pyright/README.md

 Q: What is the difference between pyright and the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server)?

 A: The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python VS Code plugin.
 It also provides type checking capabilities.
-Pyright's provides overlapping functionality but provides some unique features such as more configurabilty, command-line execution, and better performance.
+Pyright provides overlapping functionality but includes some unique features such as more configurabilty, command-line execution, and better performance.

+## Installation
+You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
+Simply open the extensions panel and search for `pyright`.

 ## Build Instructions